spanish commands

 (Be a good boy.)

-Usted commands, like commands, are used to tell a person what to do.
-However, we use usted commands in more formal settings or to imply respect.
+We use commands in the usted form to tell someone what to do in more formal settings or to imply respect.

 Sólo hable español conmigo, por favor.
 (Only speak Spanish with me, please.)